thoughtnetwork/thought-docs/mining.md

 ## Mining mainnet

 * Download latest thought wallet, either thoughtd (command line) or thought-qt (graphical) for your operating system (Ubuntu, Mac, Windows).
+Build from source or get builds here: https://github.com/thoughtnetwork/thought-wallet.

 The graphical (thought-qt) has different commands than thoughtd (command line).
 For command line you need to use thought-cli for command line commands, for graphical there are either graphical methods,